awsdocs/aws-app-mesh-user-guide/doc_source/troubleshooting-kubernetes.md

 Your Kubernetes pods are not being registered in or de\-registered from AWS Cloud Map as part of their life cycle\.
 A pod may start successfully and be ready to serve traffic, but not receive any\.
 When a pod is terminated, clients may still retain its IP address and attempt to send traffic to it, failing\.

 **Resolution**
 This is a known issue\.
-For more information, see the [Pods don't get auto registered/deregistered in kubernetes with AWS Cloud Map](https://github.com/aws/aws-app-mesh-controller-for-k8s/issues/159) GitHub issue\.
+For more information, see the [Pods don't get auto registered/deregistered in Kubernetes with AWS Cloud Map](https://github.com/aws/aws-app-mesh-controller-for-k8s/issues/159) GitHub issue\.
 Due to the relationship between pods, App Mesh virtual nodes, and AWS Cloud Map resources, the [App Mesh controller for Kubernetes](https://github.com/aws/aws-app-mesh-controller-for-k8s) may become desynchronized and lose resources\.
 For example, this can happen if a virtual node resource is deleted from Kubernetes before terminating its associated pods\.

 To mitigate this issue:
 + Make sure that you are running the latest version of the App Mesh controller for Kubernetes\.